vidispine/hull/hull/doc/transformations.md

   This argument is specific to the `hull.util.transformation.get` transformation.
 Here it references the key from which we want to get the value from in dot-notation.

-⚠️ **Note that the arguments themselves cannot contain the start-of and end-of argument signifiers `<<<` and `>>>`!
+⚠️ **Note that the arguments themselves cannot contain the start-of and end-of argument signifiers `<<<` and `>>>` when using the long form syntax for transformations!
 These are important for string-splitting the arguments to the transformation.** ⚠️

 #### Transformation short forms

-As HULL comes with a predefined set of transformations and always typing down the regular transformation interface structure described above is inconvenient there exist so-called __short forms__ to these four built-in and useful transformations.
+As HULL comes with a predefined set of handy transformations and always typing down the regular transformation interface structure described above is inconvenient, there exist so-called __short forms__ to these four built-in transformations.
 The short forms take advantage of the fact that all four built-in transformations only demand a single argument so the transformation call can be done with much less typing.

 In the above example we used the short form for the `hull.util.transformation.get` transformation like this: